Table of Contents

 Finally, the monthly recurring revenue (MRR) is an increasingly important part of developing and sustaining a profitable SaaS company.
 These kinds of dashboards for customer retention should show the details of the MRR: growth for the last month, total, and the growth rate over the course of 11 months.
 You can see that January shows a decline in the growth rate, which can possibly mean that clients canceled their subscriptions at the end of the year.

 If you're eager to create such an interactive visual, we suggest you read our guide on how to create a dashboard.

-In our next part of the article, we will focus on retention metrics examples, similar to ones depicted on the customer service retention dashboard above, but they can also be adjusted for specific business uses, as mentioned earlier.
+In our next part of the article, we will focus on retention metrics examples, similar to the ones depicted on the customer service retention dashboard above, but they can also be adjusted for specific business uses, as mentioned earlier.

 Customer Retention Metrics Examples

-1. Net customer retention KPI
+1. Net customer retention

-The monthly net retention is a critical metric that contributes to the growth and it can cause significant differences in revenue generation over longer periods of time.
+The monthly net retention is a critical metric that contributes to growing and it can cause significant differences in revenue generation over longer periods of time.
 If you don't cherish and develop positive relationships with your customers, it will show in the numbers and cause an impact on the bottom line.

 2. MRR growth rate

 The MRR is a metric that gives SaaS companies the most accurate status checkup.
 The recurring components will enable you to forecast the financial future much better, and give you a clear understanding of your business development and whether you need further adjustments.